 LeadSquared Service CRM is a cutting-edge help desk solution that seamlessly integrates with sales CRM, streamlining ticket management and offering omnichannel customer service.

-It offers easy use for any team size, automates ticket processes, provides in-depth customer insights, tracks ticket metrics and agent productivity, and automates tasks for better efficiency.
+It offers easy use for any team size, automates ticket workflows, provides in-depth customer insights, tracks ticket metrics and agent productivity, and automates tasks to improve efficiency.

 Pricing is available upon request.